KEO-cls-eedi/specification/doc/clseedi.md

 ## State

-The data model for `state` messages consists of the following properties:
+The data model for `state` messages consists of the following top-level properties:

 * `limits` - the current status of the limits for consumption and production
 * `failsafes` - the current failsafe values for consumption and production
+* `tariffs` - energy prices over time
 * `configuration` - the configuration of the local system
-* `supportedEebusUseCases` - an array of EEBus use cases the local device supports
+* `supportedEebusUseCases` - an array of EEBUS use cases the local device supports
 * `metering` - measurements from grid connection point (*GCP)

+The backend can read the current state of the local device by sending a `read` message (see section [Read](@ref Read)).
+The local device is obliged to reply all data that is available to it, i.e. fill out all top-level properties of the `state` message it can.
+All properties that are not present in the reply to a `read` message are expected to be unavailable or unset on the local device.
+Consequently, a `state` message caused by a `read` message always represents the complete state of the local device and overwrites all previous `state` message received from the local device.

+Additionally, a local device can send unsolicited updates of its state.
+When notifying the state, not all top-level properties have to be set.
+This allows the local device to notify only the properties that have changed.
+However, all top-level properties that are set, have to reflect the complete current state of that top-level element.

+Currently, it is not mandatory for a local device to notify state changes.

 ### Limits

-The `limits` property in the `state` reflects the current limits.
+The `limits` property in the `state` reflects the current limits in terms of the EEBUS use cases LPC and LPP.
 The `active` flag indicates if the limit has been accepted and is active.
+The `duration` indicates the remaining active time in seconds of the limit.

 ```
 {